CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-4/03/page02-new.md

    ![](../../media/y1july26-p1t1p30.png)

    The output should display the message **"Prediction results successfully uploaded."**, indicating that the CSV file has been uploaded and registered as a new **Data Asset** in the Azure Machine Learning workspace.

+## Review

+In this lab, you have completed the following tasks:

+Created a Compute Instance
+Created a Notebook
+Registered Our Dataset
+Loaded the Manufacturing Dataset
+Cleaned Our Data
+Trained an Isolation Forest Model
+Evaluated the Model
+Saved Our Results to Azure Blob Storage

+## You have successfully completed the lab